REN TV: Programming during this phase

-2007—2010.
-Targeting a male audience
+Targeting a male audience (2007—2010)

-On August 6, 2007, the channel changed the concept, logo, image and inter-program screensavers again. and the slogan began to focus mainly on men from 25 to 54 years old..
-This was primarily influenced by the fact that after Dmitry Lesnevsky left REN TV, the ratings of the channel decreased significantly..
+On 6 August 2007, the channel changed the concept, logo, graphics and bumpers again and the channel began to focus mainly on men ages 25 to 54.
+This was primarily influenced by the fact that after Dmitry Lesnevsky left REN TV, the ratings of the channel decreased significantly.

-In February 2008, the REN TV channel, together with Channel Five and the Izvestia newspaper, joined the new National Media Group (NMG) holding company.
-A few months after that, the author's program of gymnast Alina Kabayeva "Steps to Success" was briefly broadcast on the TV channel, later transferred to Channel Five.
-TV journalist Vladimir Kara-Murza Sr. stated that the presence of such presenters with pro-government views with their broadcasts on the air of the then REN TV caused him to doubt the oppositional orientation of this TV channel..
+In February 2008, the channel, alongside Channel Five and the Izvestia newspaper, joined the new National Media Group (NMG) holding company.
+A few months after that, gymnast Alina Kabayeva's program Steps to Success was briefly broadcast here, before being transferred to Channel Five.
+TV journalist Vladimir Kara-Murza Sr. stated that the presence of such presenters with pro-government views with their broadcasts on its schedule caused him to doubt the oppositional orientation it had.
 At the same time, Ukrainian journalist and TV presenter Alexander Tkachenko joined REN TV, where he briefly served as Deputy General Director (March—May 2008)..